Houston Lawyer Joe Stephens Seeks Millions for Truck Accident Injury Victim

 Physical and Emotional Damages and Impairment

-The most debilitating of Shamal’s injuries is the development of Chronic Regional Pain Syndrome.
+The most debilitating of Mr. Williams’ injuries is the development of Chronic Regional Pain Syndrome.
 CRPS is a chronic nerve disorder that occurs most often in the arms or legs after a minor or major injury.
 CRPS is associated with severe nerve pain and is incurable.
 Fortunately, Mr. Stephens has experience representing victims of CRPS injuries.

-Due to the collision, Shamal continues to face severe hardships and is unable to lead a normal and restriction free life without pain and suffering.
+Due to the collision, Mr. Williams continues to face severe hardships and is unable to lead a normal and restriction free life without pain and suffering.
 It is likely that he will be forced to stay inactive due to his injuries for the rest of his life.

 Reasonable Justice Without a Long and Costly Trial

 Personal injury attorney Joe Stephens of the Stephens Law Firm has issued a demand letter to Brinkerhoff and Philip Baker requesting a multi-million-dollar amount that he feels is justified given the impact the truck accident of 2018 has had on Mr. Williams’ life.
 “My firm has brought this demand forward with the hopes of achieving justice for Mr. Baker without the need for a lengthy trial.”, stated Mr. Stephens.
 “I believe that liability is clear in this case and that the amount we are requesting is fair and reasonable for the trauma, suffering and economic losses endured by Mr. Baker.”

 Joe Stephens is a double board-certified trial lawyer based in Houston, Texas.
 His 30+ years of experience includes extraordinary Texas courtroom victories and settlements in personal injury cases involving truck and car accidents, wrongful death, and product liability.